Did you Know? List of Interesting Facts about Indians

 - Fact 13 - Transport / Canoes: Many Native Indians built canoes of birch bark, sewn with tree roots and sealed with resin.
 Construction of the war canoe was typically from one massive tree trunk.
 The inside was dug out and painted

-- Fact 14 - Hunting: Native Americans hunted buffalo, deer, wild turkey, water birds and sea mammals depending on the are in which they lived
+- Fact 14 - Hunting: Indians hunted buffalo, deer, wild turkey, water birds and sea mammals depending on the are in which they lived

 - Fact 15 - American Indians lived in harmony with nature, without disturbing the natural balance

 Fact 16 - Europeans brought some terrible diseases to the American Indians such as smallpox, malaria, yellow fever and typhus.
-The Native Americans had no resistance or immunity to such diseases and up to 90% of people in villages died in epidemics
+The Indians had no resistance or immunity to such diseases and up to 90% of people in villages died in epidemics

 - Fact 18 - Moccasins were a soft slip on shoe, or slipper, consist of a sole and sides made of one piece of soft leather, stitched together at the top with deer sinew and were a usually light beige color